yi581/ibnk_document/docs/api-reference/overview.md

 ```

 ### Method C: Python Scripts (✅ Recommended - No Frontend Required)
-Use Python to call the API, suitable for automated trading scripts.
+Use Python to call the API, suitable for automated settlement and integration scripts.

 **Example**:
 ```python